mattclements/jpegcam/README.txt

 	(but largest files).
 This does NOT control the resolution of the images, only the JPEG compression.
 The default is 90.

-webcam.set_shutter_sound( ENABLED );
+webcam.set_shutter_sound( ENABLED, [ URL ] );

 	This allows you to enable or disable the "shutter" sound effect that the Flash movie makes when a snapshot is taken.
 Pass in a boolean true or false to the function.
 It defaults to true.

-	Feel free to customize the sound effect by replacing the "shutter.mp3" file with your own MP3 sound effect.
+If set to false the sound effect will not even be loaded.

+	You can optionally pass a second argument to this function, which should be a URL (relative to page or fully qualified) to an MP3 sound effect for the shutter sound.
+This defaults to 'shutter.mp3' in the current directory relative to the HTML page.

+	These values cannot be changed after get_html() is called (see below).

 webcam.get_html( WIDTH, HEIGHT );

 	This returns the necessary HTML code to embed the Flash movie into your